Apple Cranberry Pie

 - Preheat the oven to 425 degrees F.

-- Roll out one pie dough disc into a 12-inch circle, and fit it into a 9 inch pie pan, without stretching the dough.
-Trim the edges.
+- Roll out the pie dough into a 12-inch circle, and fit it into a 9 inch pie pan, without stretching the dough.
+Trim and crimp the edges.

 - Bake for 20 minutes in the preheated oven, laying a sheet of aluminum foil over the top if it starts to brown too quickly.
 Lower the temperature to 375 degrees F and bake for another 40-45 minutes, until the juices are bubbling and the crust is golden brown.

-- Let cool for an hour before serving.
+- Let the pie cool for an hour before serving.

 Such a gorgeous pie!
 Love the combination of apple and cranberries.
 This would be a big hit at any holiday party or get-together.